 \section{Introduction}

-Convolutional neural network (CNN)-based 3D object detection methods using point cloud~\cite{PP}\cite{SECOND}\cite{PIXOR}\cite{CPoint}\cite{VoxelNet} have attracted wide attention based on their outstanding performance for self-driving cars.
-Recent CNN-based works have required more computational complexity to achieve higher precision under the wild situation.
-Some studies~\cite{PointRCNN}\cite{PIXOR}\cite{CPoint} have proposed methods to improve the speed of 3D object detection throught which the non-maximum suppression (NMS) or anchor procedures are removed but the network parameters were still large for sustaining a good performance.
+Convolutional neural network (CNN)-based 3D object detection methods using point clouds~\cite{PP}\cite{SECOND}\cite{PIXOR}\cite{CPoint}\cite{VoxelNet} have attracted wide attention based on their outstanding performance for self-driving cars.
+Recent CNN-based works have required more computational complexity to achieve higher precision under the various wild situation.
+Some studies~\cite{PointRCNN}\cite{PIXOR}\cite{CPoint} have proposed methods to improve the speed of 3D object detection through which the non-maximum suppression (NMS) or anchor procedures are removed but the network parameters are still large.

-Knowledge distillation (KD) is one of the parameter compression techniques that can effectively train a compact student network through the guidance of a deep teacher network.
-Starting with Hinton's work~\cite{hintonKD}, many studies on KD~\cite{IEKD}\cite{FitNet}\cite{DGKD}\cite{AttentionTransfer} have transferred the discriminative teacher knowledge to the student network for classification tasks.
-From the viewpoint of the detection task, KD should be extended to the regression problem, including the object positions; is not easy to directly apply previous classification-based KD methods to the detection task.
-To alleviate this problem, KD methods for object detection have been developed for mimicking the output of the backbone network (\textit{e.g}., region proposal network) or individual detection heads~\cite{detKD}\cite{MimicKD}\cite{wang2019distilling}.
-Nevertheless, these methods have only been studied for detecting 2D image-based objects, and there is a limit to applying them to sparse 3D point cloud-based data that do not have object-specific colors but only position-based structure information.
+Knowledge distillation (KD) is one of the parameter compression techniques, which can effectively train a compact student network through the guidance of a deep teacher network, as shown in the example images of Fig.~\ref{fig:fig1}.
+Starting with Hinton's work~\cite{hintonKD}, many KD studies~\cite{IEKD}\cite{FitNet}\cite{DGKD}\cite{AttentionTransfer} have transferred the discriminative teacher knowledge to the student network for classification tasks.
+From the viewpoint of the detection task, KD should be extended to the regression problem, including the object locations, which is not easy to straight-forwardly apply the classification-based KD methods to the detection task.
+To alleviate this problem, KD methods for object detection have been developed for mimicking the output of the backbone network~\cite{MimicKD} (\textit{e.g}., region proposal network) or individual detection head~\cite{detKD}\cite{wang2019distilling}.
+Nevertheless, these methods have only been studied for detecting 2D image-based objects, and there is a limit to applying them to sparse 3D point cloud-based data that have not object-specific color information but only 3D position-based object structure information.